 Keeping track of files on a common machine is a tedious task; especially if you are not able to find who accessed your files and when.
 Common machines induce a very common problem of files being read, changed, modified, or even deleted without your knowledge.
 But, you can know who accessed your files, using SoftPerfect File Access Monitor tool.
 It is a freeware that monitors access to your files & provides a detailed history of who read, deleted, moved, wrote or changed files.

-File Access Monitor
+File Access Monitor for Windows PC

 File Access Monitor is basically a simple file monitoring tool that monitors access to your files and provides a detailed history of who read, wrote and manipulated them.
 You can use File Access Monitor on a file server to track the network users’ activity, as well as on a local computer where it will track local users’ file access.
 You will find it similar to the Windows auditing features.
 However, the tool is much easier to use, and it provides flexible reporting capabilities and notifications.